sagemath/trac_to_gh/Issue 8160.md

 CC:  @qed777

 This patch adds a 'text' option to sphinxify: use `sphinxify(s, format='text')` or `sphinxify(s, format='html')`, where format is optional with default value 'html'.
 The intended use is in sage.misc.sagedoc for producing docstrings from the command line.
-I'll create another ticket for that.
+I'll create another ticket (#8161) for that.

+Depends on #8102.

 Issue created by migration from https://trac.sagemath.org/ticket/8160